Contents

 - Clearance from the Philippine National Police (PNP) and National Bureau of Investigation (NBI) that the applicant has not been convicted of any offense involving moral turpitude or reckless imprudence resulting from reckless driving.

-- For those applying for Restriction Code 1,2,4 and 6, you will need a valid student permit that was issued at least 6 months before your application.
+- For those applying for Restriction Codes 1,2,4 and 6, you will need a valid student permit that was issued at least 6 months before your application.

 - For those applying for Restriction Code 3,5,7, and 8 you will need to be a holder of a valid non-professional driver’s license for at least 1 year prior to application.

-- If the applicant wishes to apply for Restriction Codes 3,5,7 and 8 is already a holder of a Restriction Code 1,2,4, and 6 professional driver’s license this must be valid for a period of at least 6 months prior to application.
+- If the applicant wishes to apply for Restriction Codes 3,5,7 and 8 and is already a holder of a Restriction Code 1,2,4, and 6 professional driver’s license this must be valid for at least 6 months before application.

 Once all of these documents and requirements have been met, you can now apply for a professional driver’s license.
 The steps to getting a professional driver’s license will be similar to that of a non-professional.